-Standing orders are the written rules of a local council.
-Standing orders are essential to regulate the proceedings of a meeting.
-A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
-The standing orders of a council are not the same as the policies of a council but standing orders may refer to them.
+Standing Orders are the written rules of Pointon & Sempringham Parish Council.
+The council uses these to regulate the proceedings within a council meeting and may also use them to confirm or refer to various internal organisational and administrative arrangements.
+These are not the same as the policies of the council but standing orders may refer to them.

-Local councils operate within a wide statutory framework.
-NALC model standing orders incorporate and reference many statutory requirements to which councils are subject.
-It is not possible for the model standing orders to contain or reference all the statutory or legal requirements which apply to local councils.
-For example, it is not practical for model standing orders to document all obligations under data protection legislation.
-The statutory requirements to which a council is subject apply whether or not they are incorporated in a council's standing orders.
+Pointon & Sempringham Parish Council operates within a wide statutory framework and these standing orders incorporate and reference many statutory requirements to which councils are subject but they do not contain or reference all the statutory or legal requirements which apply to local councils.
+The statutory requirements to which the council is subject apply whether or not they are incorporated in the standing orders.